 Navigating online job boards and career fair resources

-Veterans may also use Colorado Workforce Center services that is available to all customers:
+Veterans may also use Colorado Workforce Center services that are available to all customers:

 Workshops for resume preparation, interviewing techniques and job search